 In the midst of the fastest-accelerating surge yet, millions of students in the United States went back to school with few precautions or none at all.
 The result was painfully predictable.
-Nearly one million—925,000—kids tested positive for Covid-19 in a single four-week stretch.
+Nearly one million—925,000—kids tested positive for Covid-19 in a single four-week stretch, according to data published last week.
 A month into their school year, there have been as many Covid cases among Texas students as in all of last year.
 Most Covid outbreaks in Georgia are now in schools, public health officials say.
 Yet Florida has a new rule: If a student is exposed to Covid-19, parents decide whether they quarantine.

 While severe health effects for kids who contract Covid-19 remain rare, every case is an opportunity for a rare outcome—and the more contagious delta variant offers many more opportunities.
 Schools scrambling to respond to outbreaks have had to improvise sometimes chaotic solutions.
 And the unchecked transmission is already dramatically affecting kids’ education this year.
 Covid-19 has also created a “dire” shortage of teachers and school staff in the U.S.